-P-7d: Eliminate breakaway traffic signal and other poles in locations with pedestrian activity.
+P-7d: Eliminate breakaway traffic signal and other poles in the immediate vicinity of transit stops and other areas of significant pedestrian activity.

 Breakaway poles are installed along roadways to reduce the severity of motor vehicle crashes.
 When a car hits a breakaway pole, the pole snaps off and moves away from the car, absorbing its energy and lowering crash severity for its occupants.
 However, when hit, breakaway poles become projectiles, enhancing the risk of injury and fatality for pedestrians in the area, even those not struck by a motor vehicle.
 Additionally, when used for a pedestrian signal, the base of a breakaway pole can make it difficult for a wheelchair user to maneuver close enough to use the push button.
 In areas with pedestrian activity, breakaway poles should not be used.